Update remote site settings

 - Share it

 - You can share files with public and private sites.
+When you click share, you'll have the option to copy the link to the file.
 If you share a file to a private site, it will only be shared to the feed of that private site.
 If you share it with a public site, you’ll have three sharing options:

 - A user